Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsubsection("Hyprland Implementation")
 Hyprlands monitors can be configured by three different approaches.
-The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human-readable way, or output it directly to json.
-For this it would be necessary to spawn the tool within the plugin and convert the output with serde, a serializion/deserialization framework for Rust.
+The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human-readable way or output it directly to json.
+For this, it would be necessary to spawn the tool within the plugin and convert the output with serde, a serialization/deserialization framework for Rust.
 In @Hyprland-Monitor-Conversion, the conversion from json to the generic monitor struct is visualized.